BluePigman/BluePagmanBot/README.md

 A Twitch chatbot running in Python.

 ##  Major Features:
-- Generate text from a text prompt using Gemini 1.5 Pro or Llama 2.
+- Generate text from a text prompt using Gemini 1.5 Pro.
 - Get a random chess opening name, can add specific keywords, and/or indicate the side.
 - Play a chess game through sending messages, with a dynamically updated PGN of the ongoing game.
 - Get a random news headline from Google News.
 - Gambling with points.
 - Generates Braille/ASCII art from emotes/image links.
-- Play Texas Hold'em poker with multiple people. (work in progress)
+- Play Texas Hold'em poker with multiple people.
+-
 ## Prerequisites:
 [Python 3.8+](https://www.python.org/downloads/)